kyleratti/a-centralized-mirror/templates/commentreply.md

-The following re-uploads of this video are available:
+The following alternative links are available:

 %s